 No Churn Cherry Ice Cream

-Awhile back, I made a No Churn Strawberry Ice Cream and we loved it.
+A while back, I made a No Churn Strawberry Ice Cream and we loved it.
 It was super creamy deliciousness!
-This week, I decided I just had to have some No Churn Cherry Ice Cream!
-It’s kind of strange, but I like strawberries more than cherries, but I like this Cherry Ice Cream more than the Strawberry one.
+This week I changed things up.
+It’s strange – I like strawberries more than cherries, but I like No Churn Cherry Ice Cream more than the Strawberry one.
 Go figure!
 I seriously went gaga over this!

 No Churn Cherry Ice Cream